tuck1s/http-bulk-receiver/README.md

 - Listens for POST requests on a specified port.
 - Logs each request to a separate file with a timestamp in the filename.
+- Checks received payload is JSON and reports on contents.
 - Can simulate server round-trip time (slow responses).
 - Prints brief information about each incoming request to the standard output.